Garden Creek Mound #1 (Mississippian)

 History of Excavations

 The complete excavation of Mound #1 at Garden Creek meant that archaeologists were able to provide a detailed reconstruction of the earth-lodge-to-platform-mound sequence.
 At the time the mound was excavated, it was about 7 feet high and was 150-ft by 130-ft in size.
 Its original height is not known, but it likely was reduced several feet by more than a century of agricultural plowing and soil erosion.
 Before the mound was built, the site started out as two earth lodges.
 These were semi-underground, earth-embanked buildings that were built side-by-side and connected by a passageway.
-The larger of the two structures was 28 feet square and had a clay bench along all four walls.
-The smaller earth lodge was 20 feet square and had a clay bench along the wall adjacent to the entryway.
+The smaller earth lodge (Earth Lodge 1) was 24 feet square, cut to a depth of 2.2 feet below the existing ground surface and had a clay bench (4.5 feet by 11 feet across and 1 foot high) along the wall adjacent to the entryway.
+The larger of the two structures (Earth Lodge 2) was 28 feet square, cut to a depth of 1.2 feet below ground surface, and had a clay bench along all four walls.
 The only entrance to the larger building was through the passageway that connected the two lodges.
 After the earth lodges were built, several rows of posts were put next to them, forming a 42-ft by 60-ft rectangle.
 The posts probably supported an arbor-like building that was used along with the earth lodges, possibly for communal gatherings during warmer months.